djlabbe/CarSoftwareXJ11/README.md

 * [userguide.pdf]

 ### Todos
- - Make contact refresh to current user's list on new login.
  - Design test cases and test everything!
  - Work on other deliverables - analysis documents in particular.